mindkomm/timber-integration-woocommerce/README.md

 - Work with actions and filters provided by WooCommerce (or the Storefront theme) as much as you can.
 - Replace functions where you need them.

-- Never remove a hook from a frontend template.
+- Never delete a hook from a frontend template.
 Unhook functionalities you don’t need through `remove_filter` and `remove_action`.

 ## Installation